digitalocean/template-app-platform-gradient-cua-chat/README.md

 If the build fails:

 1. Check the build logs for errors
-2. Ensure all environment variables are set
+2. Ensure the correct values are in the arguments to the runners
 3. Verify the Dockerfiles are correct

 #### Runtime Errors

-If services won't start:

-1. Check runtime logs
-2. Verify internal networking is configured
-3. Ensure ports match the configuration

 #### Connection Issues